CloudDevOpsEMEA/udf-aspenmesh-docs/README.md

 ## Improvements and change requests

-As there are many moving parts and the setup is quite big, there is a lot of room for improvments.
-In order to be able to track bugs and improvement requests, I have created the following trello kanban dashboard.
-Please use this to trakc your requests.
+As there are many moving parts and the setup is quite big, there is a lot of room for improvements.
+In order to be able to track bugs and improvement requests, the following trello kanban dashboard has been created.
+Please use this to track your requests.

 https://trello.com/b/tWxiwNVd/udp-aspenmesh-demo